-Native to the Middle East, fresh figs are an ancient fruit that represents enlightenment, fertility, prosperity, and other symbolic meanings associated with the fruit’s abundance and sensuality.
+Native to the Mediterranean and Southwest Asia, fresh figs are an ancient fruit that represents enlightenment, fertility, prosperity, and other symbolic meanings associated with the fruit’s abundance and sensuality.
 When picked ripe from its vine, a fig is soft and sweet from soaking up the sun, so tender and plump that the delicate skin starts to burst at the seams and tiny dewdrops of sticky syrup ooze from its base.
 Perfectly ripe figs are hard to find because they are difficult to pack in bulk and transport from farm to market to table.
 Unless you are fortunate to have access to a fig tree, the more readily available option is the dried fig, which is not at all a substitute for the taste, texture, and joy of eating the fresh fruit.
 Dried figs certainly have their merits (there is a reason the Fig Newton is one of the world’s favorite cookies) but like all dehydrated fruits, they are a choking hazard for our littlest eaters.

 Yes.
 Fresh figs are a great source of fiber for a healthy gut, vitamins B5 and B6 for cell energy, and copper to help your baby absorb iron—a critical nutrient to power developing babies.

 There are many fig varieties, each with variations in color of skin and flesh, from Black Mission figs with deep purple skin and crimson flesh, to the Brown Turkey figs with green skin with a purple blush and ruby flesh, to the Brunswick figs with golden and dusty pink flesh.
 These colors indicate different nutrient profiles: darker varieties contain more phytochemicals than figs with lighter skin, and skins contain more nutrients than the flesh.

 No matter which one you serve, all fresh figs are naturally high in sugars, which makes the fruit a delicious alternative to baked or packaged sweets.
 To balance all that sugar, try serving fresh figs alongside protein and healthy fats, such as nuts, seeds, yogurt, or cheese.